Atlanta woman wakes up to find serval cat in bed after husband leaves door open

 But then Frank felt movement on the bed, which couldn't have been her husband or dog, since she doesn't allow the dog to sleep in the bed.
 Startled, she woke up and found an unfamiliar, large cat laying in the bed, Frank told the outlet.

-She described the cat as being more than two feet long with pointy ears and spots, but said she's seen nothing like it before in her eight years of living in the area.
+She described the cat as being more than 2 feet long with pointy ears and spots but said she's seen nothing like it before in her eight years of living in the area.
 The animal has since been identified by the Georgia Department of Natural Resources as a serval, which is usually a wild cat native to Africa.

 “I look at the cat and I know immediately that is not a normal house cat.
 It did not look like a pet.
-It looked like a wild animal,” she said to the local news station.
+It looked like a wild animal,” she told the local news station.

-When her husband entered to find his wife scared and panicking, he locked eyes with the cat which was cornered across the room, as Kristine tip-toed out the other way to escape.
+When her husband entered to find his wife scared and panicking, he locked eyes with the cat, which was cornered across the room, as Frank tip-toed out the other way to escape.
 Moments later, her husband was finally able to get the wild cat out of the house, according to WXIA.

-Frank is thankful that no one was hurt, but can't help but wonder what would've happened under different circumstances.
+Frank is thankful that no one was hurt, but she said she can't help but wonder what would've happened under different circumstances.

 The Animal Legal Defense Fund told WXIA that the animal likely got to the Atlanta area because someone could be illegally keeping it as a house pet.